StableUnit/stableunit_dao/README.md

 **now we have DAO from the project supporters which is able to deploy any contact on BSC and control the faite of the project**

-Fundrasing
+Oversimplified plan
 ---
 1. we develop contracts which exchange 7% of suDAO for special NFT
-2. create a proposal for DAO to issue a 3 types of NFT token, type a for $1000 type b for $10,000 type c for $100,000 contract for redeem them for suDAO over time contract which pays to developers in 5 milestones, and DAO can vote NO is dev didn’t reach milestones.
+2. create a proposal for DAO to issue a 3 types of NFT tokens:

+    type A for $1000

+    type B for $10,000

+    type C for $100,000

+    contract for redeem fNFTs for suDAO over time

+    contract which pays to developers in 5 milestones, and DAO can vote NO is dev didn’t reach milestones.
-3. multisig sells these NFTs on OPEN
+3. dao-multisig sells these NFTs on OPEN
 4. build the best stablecoin possible
 5. share ownership for every person in the world